partim/interrail-guide/src/countries/uk.md

 Reservations are not mandatory for day trains despite information provided otherwise.
 This has been confirmed by booking office and on-board staff.

-If you still want one, reservations can be purchased online from
+If you still want one, reservations can be acquired online free of charge from

-* [GWR](https://www.gwr.com/) free of charge for all train operators.
-You need to register an account and can then make reservations from the ‘My Bookings’ section.
+* [GWR](https://www.gwr.com/) for all train operators.
+You need to register an account and can then make reservations from the ‘My Bookings’ section,
 * [LNER](https://www.lner.co.uk/travel-information/make-a-reservation/)
   for LNER trains only.

-You can also get seat reservations for free from any booking office.
+You can also get seat reservations free of charge from any booking office.

 ### Sleeper Services